null

 More Sun, More Fun

-Summer, we have arrived!
-We’re moving from cooler evenings to hotter days.
+Summer has arrived.
 With no school on the horizon, many parents struggle to find ways to keep their children entertained.
-Don’t worry, we have some fun activities for all kids, but are especially for children who struggle with sensory processing disorders like ADHD and autism.
+The following activities are fun for all kids, but especially for children who struggle with sensory processing disorders like ADHD and autism.
 They are all great ways to introduce children to new textures and senses in a fun and non-threatening environment.

 Sensory play encourages creativity and learning through modes of exploration, allowing kids to be curious and work through problem-solving in a safe way.
 Sensory play also helps to build nerve connections in your child’s brain and development of motor skills.
-For some kids with ADHD or autism, who have a harder time communicating verbally, sensory play allows them to communicate in ways that do not always require words.
+Some kids with ADHD or autism have a harder time communicating verbally.
+Sensory play allows them to communicate in ways that do not always require words.
 Some other key benefits of sensory play are that it can help to promote social skills like sharing and communication, which helps with their decision-making abilities and ultimately builds confidence.

 Children with ADHD and autism are fantastic out-of-the-box thinkers.
-Engaging them in activities, where they can use this skill and challenge themselves in a safe way, will help them to feel a sense of achievement.
+Engaging them in activities, where they can use this skill will help them to feel a sense of achievement.

 What is a sensory play activity?
 Sensory play activities are any form of action or play that allows your child to be stimulated by the senses in a safe way.
 Sensory play activities will often include the following: pouring, pinching, sorting, touching, and moving items.

-With consistency and the right amount of these activities, you will give your child the confidence needed to move through hard emotional moments and minimize the number of tantrums or outbursts they experience giving you peace of mind.
+With consistency and the right amount of these activities, you will give your child the confidence needed to move through hard emotional moments.
+This will also minimize the number of tantrums or outbursts they experience, giving you peace of mind.

 Seamless socks.
 Irritation-free socks.
 ADHD.
 Autism.
 Kids.
 Summer.
 Socks for girls.
 Socks for kids.
 Compression socks for girls.